-Sara Abrams is excited to be in her sixth year teaching Middle School humanities.
-This is her twelfth year at Pardes and her seventeenth year of teaching.
+Sara Abrams is excited to be in her seventh year teaching Middle School humanities.
+This is her thirteenth year at Pardes and her eighteenth year of teaching.
 Miss Abrams graduated with her Bachelor’s degree in Elementary Education from Florida Atlantic University and her Master’s degree in Secondary English education from Arizona State University.
 As a part of her Master’s work, Miss Abrams studied abroad at Cambridge University, where she studied Shakespeare in depth.
-More recently, she took her education further at Columbia University, where she participated in the Teachers College Reading and Writing Project Summer Institute.
+More recently, she took her education further at Columbia University where she has not only participated in the Teachers College Reading and Writing Project Summer Institutes, but the Coaching Institute on the Teaching of Reading as well.
 She brings with her a deep-rooted passion for William Shakespeare, the written word, and a perfect cup of tea.

 An Arizona native, Jennifer Adams is excited to start her second year with the Pardes family!
 Having trained with world-renowned vocal instructors across the U.S., her passion has always been for the classical voice, but her love for music theater has grown over the years.
 She has been seen on the stage and working extensively as a professional in both Operatic and Music Theatre repertory across the southwest for over 30 years, including Broadway tour contracts, as well as World and Arizona Premiere Productions.
 An award-winning actor and singer, Jennifer loves sharing her knowledge, experience, and love of the arts with her students.
 She has also been the music director for countless award-winning productions over the past 25 years, including many youth productions.
 She has taught music and theatre for numerous performing arts schools, which includes creating and heading the music theater program at the prestigious Arizona School for the Arts in downtown Phoenix.
 Her students have performed all over the country and abroad, including the Metropolitan Opera, Broadway, Carnegie Hall.
 She is also the owner/proprietor of a private voice and piano studio in the valley.